EXCLUSIVE-Russia's Sberbank targets half of revenue from non-banking by 2030 -sources

 By Tatiana Voronova

-MOSCOW, Nov 27 (Reuters) - Sberbank SBER.MM expects its non-banking business to reach 5% of its revenues in 2023 and as much as 50% in a decade, as it focuses on e-commerce and other online ventures, two sources told Reuters.
+MOSCOW, Nov 27 (Reuters) - Sberbank SBER.MM expects its non-banking business to reach 5% of its revenues in 2023 and as much as half of its total in a decade, as it focuses on e-commerce and other online ventures, two sources told Reuters.

 Russia's largest lender has invested some $2 billion on acquisitions and IT as it attempts to join Apple AAPL.O and Google GOOGL.O on the big tech stage.

-Sberbank plans to tell investors on Nov.30 that non-banking, or ecosystem as it calls the business, will account for 5% of its total revenue in 2023 and grow this to 50% by 2030, two sources close to its supervisory board said.
+Sberbank plans to tell investors on Nov.
+30 that non-banking, or ecosystem as it calls the business, will account for 5% of its total revenue in 2023 and grow to nearly a half of its total by 2030, two sources close to its supervisory board said.

+The bank's return-on-equity (RoE), one of key measures of profitability, is forecast at 17% in 2023, one of the two sources said.
+A third source, also close to Sberbank's supervisory board, confirmed this forecast.

+The sources did not say why the RoE target is smaller than the third quarter's 22.8%.

 Non-banking, which includes Sberbank's joint venture with internet company Mail.Ru MAILRq.L, the Rambler media group and Okko online cinema along with some other assets, currently accounts for around 1% of its revenue, with the rest from its core financial business.